 - Half died in a crib/cot, bassinet or Moses basket

-- Half died while co-sleeping – but 90% of those that died while co-sleeping, died in hazardous situations which were mostly preventable deaths.
+- Half died while co-sleeping – but 90% of those who died while co-sleeping died in hazardous situations, mostly preventable.

-Because 90% of co-sleeping SIDS deaths occurred in hazardous situations, properly educating parents has the potential to reduce the risk of SIDS related to co-sleeping.
+Because 90% of co-sleeping SIDS deaths occur in hazardous situations, properly educating parents can reduce the risk of SIDS related to co-sleeping.

-We’re now seeing the downfall of professionals only advising against co-sleeping and seeing the importance of educating parents about all safe sleeping guidelines, co-sleeping or crib/cot.
+We’re now seeing a reduction in professionals only advising against co-sleeping and more about the importance of educating parents about all safe sleeping guidelines, co-sleeping, or crib/cot.

-There are several evidenced-based sources which shows co-sleeping can have several benefits for both mother and baby.
-When it comes to the researched benefits, they include co-sleeping meaning bed-sharing, but also co-sleeping on separate surfaces with baby in arms’ reach.
+There are several evidence-based sources that show co-sleeping can have several benefits for both mother and baby.
+When it comes to the researched benefits, they include co-sleeping, meaning bed-sharing, but also co-sleeping on separate surfaces with the baby within arm’s reach.

-- Infants have more stable physiology including temperature, hearth rhythm and breathing pattern
+- Infants have more stable physiology, including temperature, heart rhythm and breathing pattern

 - Infants often sleep more soundly, so parents get more rest

-- Sleeping within arms’ reach, same or separate surface, can reduce the risk of SIDS when safe sleep guidelines are used.
+- Sleeping within arm’s reach, on the same or separate surface, can reduce the risk of SIDS when safe sleep guidelines are used.

-Safe infant sleep and SIDS remain an important public health concern.
+Safe infant sleep and SIDS remain significant public health concerns.
 The importance of this publication is that it genuinely seeks to connect healthcare professionals with parents.
 Rather than using only blanket statements, it addresses the complexity of early parenthood.

-Not only do the guidelines recommend discussing co-sleeping guidelines with parents, it encourages care providers to share alternatives when co-sleeping isn’t safe that take into consideration the demands of parenthood.
+Not only do the guidelines recommend discussing co-sleeping with parents but, when co-sleeping isn’t safe, they also encourage care providers to share alternatives that take into consideration the demands of parenthood.